 You will need a REC Registry account if you intend to:

-Notes: people who choose to use an agent to conduct any of the above transactions on their behalf do not need to register for a REC Registry account.
+Notes: people who choose to use a registered agent to conduct any of the above transactions on their behalf do not need to register for a REC Registry account.
 Registration to create, buy, sell, or surrender certificates may incur a fee, depending on the user requirements.
-For information on fees and thresholds, please visit the Fees page.
+For information on fees and thresholds, please visit the

-For REC Registry assistance, please call the Clean Energy Regulator Contact Centre on 1300 553 542.
+For assistance or questions regarding the REC Registry, please call the Clean Energy Regulator Contact Centre on 1300 553 542.
 The Contact Centre operates between 9:00am and 5:00pm Australian Eastern Standard Time, Monday to Friday.

 About The Clean Energy Regulator

 Carbon Farming Initiative

 Subscribe to email updates